somepaulo/MoreWaita/README.md

 # MoreWaita
-An Adwaita style extra icons theme for Gnome Shell.
+An Adwaita styled theme with extra icons for popular apps to complement Gnome Shell's original icons.